 Six out of the nine most common species sighted in Kibale are primates.

-Redtail monkeys (Cercopithecus ascanius) and mangabeys (Lophocebus albigena) are easily sighted throughout the park, and their highest density occurs in the south and central regions.
+Redtail monkeys and mangabeys are easily sighted throughout the park, and their highest density occurs in the south and central regions.

 You can find the beautiful black-and-white colobus (Colobus guereza) and red colobus throughout the forested areas of the park, with a fair amount of spatial variance between areas in their abundance.

-While you can find chimpanzees throughout most of the park, we did not find them; they don’t go in the grasslands to the far south; they’re most abundant in the central and southern forests that are in close proximity to the Dura River.
+While you can find chimpanzees throughout most of the park, we did not find them; they don’t go in the grasslands to the far south; they’re most abundant in the central and southern forests close to the Dura River.

 Buffalo is most common in the southern and central areas of the park.
-A high density of buffalo occupies the south where Kibale connects to Queen Elizabeth National Park, indicating that there is movement between the two parks.
+A high density of buffalo occupies the south where Kibale connects to Queen Elizabeth National Park, indicating movement between the two parks.

 Lastly, you can find bush pigs throughout the park, except for the very southwest grassland area of the park.